omkumar001/TinDog/README.md

 # TinDog
 It is the webpage made using only Bootstrap and CSS .
-Impelmented navbar from scratch and other HTML elements .
+Implemented navbar from scratch and other HTML elements .

 # Made use of -
 * Craousel